lzubiaur/devlog/_posts/2017-11-06-go-mongodb.md

 {% endhighlight %}

 This will pull the MongoDB image and start the database instance `some-mono`.
-The instance is now listening for connections on the default port (27017) but we still have to know its IP.
+The instance is now listening for connections on the default port (27017) but we still have to figure out its IP.

 By default Docker containers running on the same host can communicate through the *bridge* network.
 We are able to check the IP assigned to each container using the `docker network` command.